detekt/detekt/docs/pages/gettingstarted/gradle.md

 ### <a name="gradleandroid">Configuration for Android projects</a>

-When using Android make sure to have detekt configured in the project level build.gradle file.
+When using Android make sure to have detekt configured in the app/module level `build.gradle` file.

 You can configure the plugin in the same way as indicated above.